microsoft/cobalt/docs/3_NEW_TEMPLATE.md

     touch variables.tf && touch commons.tf && touch main.tf && touch outputs.tf && touch terraform.tfvars
     ```

 1. Open the backend.tf file and paste in the Terraform backend stanza found below.
 The backend stanza is a configuration for deciding which remote service should hold your Terraform state file.
-Without this, Terraform state files generated from deploying Cobalt Infrastructure Templates are only local and not appropriate for devops scenarios.
+Without this, Terraform state files generated from deploying Cobalt Infrastructure Templates are only local and not ready for devops scenarios.

-    > **NOTE:** This is a partial configuration for holding a Terraform state file remotely in azure.
+    > **NOTE:** This is a [Terraform Partial Configuration](https://www.terraform.io/docs/backends/config.html) for holding a Terraform state file remotely in azure.

     ```terraform
     terraform {